-4.2 Financial Assistance (Revised 11/15/02, 08/01/16)
+4.2 Financial Assistance (Revised 11/15/02, 08/01/16, 07/01/25)

-All students receive an annual stipend while enrolled as full time students in the Graduate School.
-The amount of the stipend and any individual exceptions are established by the Executive Council and Dean.
-The stipend is continued as long as the student is making progress toward the degree.
+All enrolled PhD students making satisfactory academic progress toward the degree are eligible to receive financial support while active as full-time students in the Graduate School.
+The financial support amount and any individual exceptions are established by the Executive Council and Dean.
 The BCM Financial Responsibilities, Financial Aid Eligibility, and Satisfactory Academic Progress Requirements for Students policy (Section 23.1.02) outlines academic standards for financial aid eligibility.
 The Office of Student Financial Aid considers all applications for loans with the exception of the Emergency Loan Fund.
 Emergency Loans may be obtained through the Graduate School office.
+Students receiving financial support are responsible for their own tax returns.